underwriteyourlife/officialsite/_posts/2017-10-10-RoastedSeasonedPotatoes.md

 At this point, I like to weigh out my potatoes so I can get a more accurate calorie count.
 Russet potatoes are about 97 calories per 100 grams, so for my 704 grams of potato I am looking at ~690 calories.
 If you aren't a cooking nut like me, you probably don't own a kitchen scale.
 Not to worry!
 I usually estimate that one russet potato is around 170 calories.

-Once you have the pan nice and oiled, add your potatoes and your seasonings as toppings.
-I just go straight in with my hand and mix around the potatoes so that they are evenly coated in the oil and seasonings.
-I opted for garlic salt, pepper, thyme, and paprika as my seasoning mix!
+Once you have the pan nice and oiled, add the potatoes and seasonings to top.
+I usually just go straight in with my hand and mix so that the potatoes are evenly coated in the oil and seasonings.
+I opted for garlic salt, pepper, thyme, and paprika.

 <figure class="third">
 	<img src="{{ site.url }}/images/Meal Prep/Week 5/RoastedPotatoes/Weighed.jpg">